security-notes/infobyte-faraday-wiki/Tasks.md

 * Network Pentest
 * Owasp Top 10

+## Loading a default methodology:

+Use the button "New" and select the option "From template", give to this new methodology a name and ready!

+## Creating you own methodology:

+Create a CSV file with the following fields:

+* name
+* description

+Then, use the "Import" button and select your new CSV to load your custom methodology to Faraday.

+## Downloading your prefered methodology:

+Do you have a custom methodology created from scratch?
+Click in "Download CSV for current methodology" and you will download CSV file with that methodology!

 ## Kanban view

 If you click in the methodology name, you go to the kanban view of that methodology.